MODM coordination of clinical studies

 TEACHING RESOURCES AND PROFESSIONAL EXPERIENCE

-- Numerous professional guest speakers
+- Numerous external professional contributors

 - M1 + M2 open to apprenticeships, schedules adapted to optimize practical training